Dianabarr19/cash-register-app/README.md

 <h2>And to finish…</h2>
   <br>
-  Even though this is a small app, it was quite challenging as I consider myself to be more of a front end developer, and the last months I have been doing CSS and HTML mostly, and learning React; so I had to dust off my Ruby knowledge and get to work.<br>
+  Even though this is a small app, it was quite challenging as I consider myself to be more of a front end developer, and the last months I have been doing CSS and HTML mostly, and learning React; so I had to dust off my Ruby knowledge and get to work 💪🏻.<br>

   ![](https://c.tenor.com/58DNSt-Lvw0AAAAM/corgi-computer.gif)